flipz357/flipz357.github.io/index.md

 At Heidelberg University

 - Seminar on different self-attention mechanisms in transformer models
-- Seminar on compuational argumentation
+- Seminar on computational argumentation
-- Seminar on advances in semantic parsing and generation
+- Seminar on advances in semantic parsing and generation (two related term projects of excellent students resulted in publications [1](https://arxiv.org/abs/2106.04565)[2](https://arxiv.org/abs/2203.13226))
 - Lecture on advanced programming with python

 ### Invited talks